 - London: Afternoon Tea Cruise on the River Thames

 - London: Kensington Palace Gardens Tour with Royal High Tea

 Toad in the hole or Sausage Toad is a traditional English dish consisting of sausages in Yorkshire pudding batter, usually served with onion gravy and vegetables.
 Historically, the dish has also been prepared using other meats, such as rump steak and lamb’s kidney.

 The look of the dish resembles a toad poking its head out of a hole, and that’s where it gets its name from.

 The Cornish pasty is the most famous food in the English county of Cornwall.
 It is made “by placing an uncooked filling, typically meat and vegetables, on one half of a flat shortcrust pastry circle, folding the pastry in half to wrap the filling in a semicircle and crimping the curved edge to form a seal before baking.”

 The traditional Cornish pasty has Protected Geographical Indication (PGI) status in Europe since 2011.
-It is filled with beef, sliced or diced potato, swede (also knows as turnip) and onion, seasoned with salt and pepper, and is baked.
+It is filled with beef, sliced or diced potato, swede (also known as a turnip) and onion, seasoned with salt and pepper and is baked.

 If you are interested in Cornwall, visit our post Discover Cornwall by a 4-day trip from London.

 Beef Wellington is a preparation of filet steak coated with pâté and duxelles, which is then wrapped in parma ham and puff pastry, then baked.
 Some recipes include wrapping the coated meat in a crêpe to retain the moisture and prevent it from making the pastry soggy.

 It is available in restaurants and in all supermarkets such as Tesco, Waitrose and M&S. And you can also find vegetarian and fish variations, the latter normally with pink salmon.